chromaui/chromatic-docs/branching-and-baselines.md

 2. Check out that commit and update dependencies
 3. Run a Chromatic build for that commit, flagging to the server that is is a special "patch" build (so it doesn't affect [UI Tests](tests) baselines).
 4. Put your repository back as it was before.

+Essentially we are retroactively creating the merge base build, so we have something to compare against.